baizidjilani/baizidjilani.github.io/_pages/about.md

 # About Me
 ---------------------
 Hello, I'm Golam Jilani, a computer science graduate student.
 I received my bachelor's degree from Shahjalal University of Science & Technology (SUST) in 2023, majoring in Computer Science & Engineering.
-I am broadly interested in Machine Learning, Computer Vision, Natural Language Processing, and Data Mining.
+My research interests are in the areas of Machine Learning, Computer Vision, Natural Language Processing, and Data Mining.
+I am interested in deriving meaningful information from texts/images/videos to solve real-world problems.

 # Education
 --------------------